What’s the challenge?

 Enabling critical infrastructure across waste types (post-i. & post-c.) based on priorities per key region

-How do we track the world's textile waste?
+How do we map the world's textile waste?

 Explore our newest project ‘World of Waste’.
 A free online tool that maps global textile waste hotspots, providing aggregated regional data on waste volume, composition, and type, enabling recyclers and innovators to efficiently identify and utilise textile waste resources worldwide.